cameronbrister/panic-statusboard-nest/README.md

 Nest Panel for Panic's Status Board for iOS
 ===========================================

-Generates a panel for Panic's Status Board for iOS that displays current stats for a Nest thermostat.
+Generates a panel for Panic's Status Board for iOS that displays current stats for a Nest thermostat using PHP.

 Release Notes
 =============